Moremi Game Reserve Camping and Self-Drive Safari

 They will also allow you to use their telephone if you need to call out mechanics (as we did while camping at South Gate).

-All the rest camps are UNFENCED, so be aware that wild animals can wander through the camp.
+All the Rest Camps are UNFENCED, so be aware that wild animals can wander through the camp.

 elephant in south gate rest camp